-Next to ginger and soy sauce, MSG is probably the most common “spice” associated with Chinese food, especially popular Chinese takeout food.
-While some people may be allergic and others experience negative physical reactions (like my dad), apparently, there are some who don’t seem to be affected by the ingredient (or don’t know they are).
+Next to ginger and soy sauce, MSG is probably the most common “spice” associated with Chinese restaurants, especially popular Chinese takeout food.
+While some people may be allergic and others experience distinct negative physical reactions (like Dad), there are some who don’t seem to be affected by MSG (or don’t know they are).
 Companies that use it claim that there is “no scientific data that proves a direct negative health effect.”
-(I know because I complained to Frito-Lay and got a lengthy, well-argued letter–and several snack coupons)
+(I know because I gave feedback to Frito-Lay and got a lengthy, well-researched letter–and several snack coupons).

 In fact, most folks are surprised how many everyday, popular American foods and natural products, contain MSG or natural glutamate in one form or another (see below).

 My take on using MSG for cooking (at home, in classes and our products) is: it’s not worth the risk and not necessary!
-Our sauce line is all-natural, MSG-free, and simply delicious with fresh ingredients and family recipes.
+Our sauce line is natural, MSG-free, and simply delicious with fresh ingredients and family recipes.
 I don’t need an out-of-body-fifth-dimension-taste-buds-experience, just good food!

 Here’s food for thought, literally, a good informative article on MSG.
 Note last entry on the list!